fuinn

 Diarmuid Lyng

 Diarmuid Lyng's became known for his love of language and country following the RTE broadcast of Gizzy: The Geansaí.
 In it, he talked of how aversion tranformed to grá after a three day immersion in the West Kerry Gaeltacht in his twenties.
-Diarmuid since moved to that Gaeltacht and now teaches aireachas 'mindfulness' to visiting students.
-He worked as a facilitator with the SAOR foundation helping young people discover their worth and potential.
+Diarmuid then moved to that Gaeltacht where he met Siobhán and started a family.
+He is founder of Nature of Man, a healing retreat with sweatlodge for men.
 He is a former captain of the Wexford hurling team and works as a sports analyst for TG4, Newstalk and other media.
-He gives hurling Master Classes ó am go chéile, preferring the beach to the pitch.
-He is an outspoken critic of the co-opting of culture by technology and founder of the initiative facebook free february.
+He is an outspoken critic of the co-opting of culture by technology and began an initiative called facebook free february.
 He is also one of the founders of GAA activist group Gaelic Voices for Change, fundraising and lobbying for the homeless.

 Siobhán de Paor